 It's better to close your credit card and suffer a temporary credit setback than to go deeper into debt trying to maintain your credit score.

 If you're worried about the credit score setback, you could simply reach for a pair of scissors.
 Cut the card up into small pieces so identity thieves can't decipher it or, better yet, shred it with an office shredder.
 The card will be unusable, but after you have had time to improve your spending habits, you'll be able to get a new one from the card issuer.
 Just remember that shredding your card won't do anything to address any debt you may have already built up on the account.

 Have you ever thought about the amount of money you spend on interest payments each year?
 Or the length of time it will take to pay off your credit cards?
 Sometimes taking a long-view look at the numbers will shock you into putting your credit cards away for good.
-A $1,000 balance at 14% will take you 4 1/2 years to pay off if you make $25 payments each month.
-You'll have paid $347.55 in interest by the time you pay off the balance.

 Credit card statements now include the amount of interest you've paid so far this year and the amount of interest you'll pay if you're just making the minimum payment.
-Before you let your debt pile up with impulsive buys, think about all the other things you could purchase with the combined interest from all your credit cards.
+Before you let your debt pile up with impulsive buys, think about all the other things you could eventually buy with the money saved from avoiding interest payments.

 Old-Fashioned Self Control